santhoshsivanva/CXR_server/README.md

 # Usage
 To use the CXR server, send a POST request to the server's API endpoint with a JSON payload containing the image's filename, which is stored on the S3 bucket.
 The server will respond with the requested CXR image in a binary format.

+# Our deep learning Model
+Using densenet121 with pepx design architecture.

 ```python
 import requests
 import json